Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Those keen on hiking and outdoor adventures can get to Balos walking (and even cycling) from the village of Kaliviani.

-However, the car traffic is heavy in summer and you might end up swallowing an undesired amount of dust from the road.
+However, the car traffic is heavy in summer, and you might swallow an undesired amount of dust from the road.

 Vulture, Balos